-In this paper, we present a geometric interpretation of permutation p-values and a permutation p-value estimation method based on this geometric interpretation.
-Our estimation method does not rely on any asymptotic property, and thus it can be applied when the sample size is small, or when the distribution of the test statistic is unknown.
+In this paper we present a geometric interpretation of permutation p-values and a permutation p-value estimation method based on this geometric interpretation.
+Our estimation method does not rely on any asymptotic property and, thus, it can be applied when the sample size is small, or when the distribution of the test statistic is unknown.
 The computational cost of our method is constant, regardless of the significance level.
-Therefore we can estimate very small permutation p-values, e.g., 10^{-8} or less, while estimation by direct permutations or even by simulation of test statistics may not be computationally feasible.
+Therefore, we can estimate very small permutation p-values, for example, 10^{-8} or less, while estimation by direct permutations or even by simulation of test statistics may not be computationally feasible.
 In principle, our approach can be applied to the data of association studies as well as linkage studies.
 However, the high correlation of test statistics in nearby genomic regions plays a key role in our approach.
-Thus the application to linkage data is more straightforward.
+Thus, the application to linkage data is more straightforward.
+We restrict our discussion to binary genotype data, which only take two values.
+Such data include many important classes of experiments: study of haploid organisms, backcross populations and recombinant inbred strains.
+This restriction simplifies the computation so that an efficient permutation p-value estimation algorithm can be developed.
+However, the general concept of our method is applicable to any categorical or numerical genotype data.

 The remainder of this paper is organized as follows.
-In the Methods section, we first present an intuitive interpretation of the permutation p-value and our estimation method from a geometric perspective.
-Then we describe the more complicated algebraic details that are necessary for the efficient computational algorithm.
-In the Results section, we validate our method by comparing the estimated permutation p-values with the direct values obtained by a large number of permutations.
+In Section 2 we first present the problem setup, followed by an intuitive interpretation of our method, and finally we describe the more complicated algebraic details.
+In Section 3 we validate our method by comparing the estimated permutation p-values with the direct values obtained by a large number of permutations.
 We also compare the permutation p-values with the nominal p-values to assess the effective number of independent tests.
 Finally, we discuss the limitations of our method, and suggest possible improvements.

-2 Methods
+2. Methods.